astropy/astropy/docs/cosmology/index.rst

 species of neutrinos with non-zero mass (which is not included in :math:`\Omega_{m0}`).

-Adding massive neutrinos has significant performance implications.
+Adding massive neutrinos can have significant performance implications.
-In particular, the computation of distance measures and lookback times are factors of ten slower than in the massless neutrino case.
-Therefore, if you need to compute a lot of distances in such a cosmology, it is particularly useful to calculate them on a grid and use interpolation.
+In particular, the computation of distance measures and lookback times are factors of 3-4 slower than in the massless neutrino case.
+Therefore, if you need to compute a lot of distances in such a cosmology and performance is critical, it is particularly useful to calculate them on a grid and use interpolation.

 The contribution of photons and neutrinos to the total mass-energy density can be found as a function of redshift::